Daylily-Informatics/daylily/docs/quickinstall.md

 ```

 **credentials** should look like:
+Setting your region will help avoid error caused when a --region flag is omitted from a pcluster command.
 ```
 [default]
 aws_access_key_id = <ACCESS_KEY>
 aws_secret_access_key = <SECRET_ACCESS_KEY>
+region = <REGION>
 ```

 ##### Confirm The CLI User Has The Necessary Permissions For AWS Parallel Cluster To Operate